ls1intum/Artemis/docs/dev/setup/jenkins-gitlab.rst

 This enables specific Artemis users to access build plans and execute actions such as triggering a build.
 This section explains the changes required in Jenkins in order to set up build plan access control:

-1. Navigate to Manage Jenkins -> Manage Plugins -> Installed and make sure that you have the `Matrix Authorization Strategy <https://plugins.jenkins.io/matrix-auth/>`__ plugin installed
+1. Navigate to Manage Jenkins → Plugins → Installed plugins and make sure that you have the `Matrix Authorization Strategy <https://plugins.jenkins.io/matrix-auth/>`__ plugin installed

-2. Navigate to Manage Jenkins -> Configure Global Security and navigate to the "Authorization" section
+2. Navigate to Manage Jenkins → Security and navigate to the "Authorization" section

 3. Select the "Project-based Matrix Authorization Strategy" option